aj-vicens/command-line-for-reporters/README.md

 That command tells us we have other shapes such as "changed" and "changing," and "cigar" (which is very common), but also things like "cylinder," "egg," "disk" and others.
 Let's grab those triangles using `csvgrep`, which allows us to use ["global regular expression print"}(https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix) to pull out specific words.

+TRIANGLE
+REDIRECT

+WE CAN ALSO SEARCH WITHIN THE TEXT NARRATIVE.
+IF WE RUN CSVLOOK ON OUR TRIMMED SHEET, YOU CAN uSE THE SPACEBAR TO SCROLL.
+QUICK READING HAS INTERESTING WORDS AND PHRASES LIKE MISSING TImE, ABDUCTION, ETC